gaboelnuevo/mylaunchpad/README.md

 Run with python and gtk/cairo

-Autor: Gabriel Sabillon
+Author: Gabriel Sabillon

 Contributors:
-  *Tsarev Nikita
+-Tsarev Nikita
-  *LoranKey
+-LoranKey

 Credits:
   Based in oblogout interface code by Andrew Williams and Archbang script for openbox pipe menu